vuejs/apollo/packages/docs/src/guide/README.md

 ## Become a sponsor

-Is your company using vue-apollo or vue-cli-plugin-apollo to build awesome apps?
+Is your company using `vue-apollo` or `vue-cli-plugin-apollo` to build awesome apps?
 Join the other sponsors and add your logo on this documentation!
-Supporting me on GitHub allows me to work less for a job and to work more on Free Open Source Software such as vue-apollo!
+Supporting me on GitHub allows me to work less for a job and to work more on Free Open Source Software such as `vue-apollo`!
 Thank you!

 <sponsor-button/>